Protecting Our Owners and People

-We plan to open our on-park receptions, where applicable at the same time as welcoming you back onto our parks, where government guidance allows us to do so.
+We plan to open our on-park receptions and outdoor play areas, where applicable at the same time as welcoming you back onto our parks, where government guidance allows us to do so.

-Swimming pools, gyms, laundry’s, any play areas indoor or outdoors, book, dvd, cd libraries, game/toy libraries and cinema will remain closed until government guidelines allow us to open safely.
+Swimming pools, gyms, laundry’s, book, DVD, cd libraries, game/toy libraries and cinema will remain closed until government guidelines allow us to open safely.